nuts-foundation/nuts-crypto/README.rst

 ===================================     ====================    ================================================================================
-crypto.storage                          fs                      storage to use, 'fs' for file system crypto.fspath                           .                       when file system is used as storage, this configures the path where keys are stored crypto.keysize                          2048                    number of bits to use when creating new RSA keys
+crypto.storage                          fs                      storage to use, 'fs' for file system crypto.fspath                           .                       when file system is used as storage, this configures the path where keys are stored crypto.keytype                          EC-P                    number of bits to use when creating new RSA keys
 ===================================     ====================    ================================================================================

 As with all other properties for nuts-go, they can be set through yaml: